odudex/Crux/README.md

 ### Building the Project

-Follow these instructions to install esp-idf https://docs.espressif.com/projects/esp-idf/en/v5.5.1/esp32p4/get-started/index.html

-After that you can build the project from the root directory with:
+Build the project from the root directory with:

 ```bash
 idf.py build